Kogia-sima/itoap/README.md

 ![Benchmark result](./bench.png)

 :warning: performance of `itoa` crate highly depends on the CPU architecture and libc implementation.
-For example, if you use Apple libc, then the performance difference between two crates is a bit smaller.

 ## Author